eriknyquist/versionedobj/README.rst

 You may run into a situation where you release an unversioned object, but then later you need to make changes, and migrate an unversioned object to a versioned object.

-This can be handled simply by passing "None" to the "from_version" parameter to the "add_migration()" method.
+This can be handled simply by passing "None" to the "add_migration()" method, for the "from_version" parameter.
 For example:

 .. code:: python